Chris-hughes10/pytorch-accelerated/docs/trainer.rst

 Recording metrics
 ===================

-The :class:`~trainer.Trainer` contains an instance of :class:`tracking.RunHistory`, which can be used to store and retrieve the values of any metrics to track during training.
-By default, the only metrics that are recorded by the :class:`trainer.Trainer` are the losses observed during training and evaluation.
+The :class:`Trainer` contains an instance of :class:`~pytorch_accelerated.tracking.RunHistory`, which can be used to store and retrieve the values of any metrics to track during training.
+By default, the only metrics that are recorded by the :class:`Trainer` are the losses observed during training and evaluation.

 ..
 Note::
-    If the callback :class:`~callbacks.PrintMetricsCallback` is being used, any metrics recorded in the run history will be printed to the console automatically.
+    If the callback :class:`~pytorch_accelerated.callbacks.PrintMetricsCallback` is being used, any metrics recorded in the run history will be printed to the console automatically.

-The API for :class:`~tracking.RunHistory` is detailed at :ref:`run_history`.
+The API for :class:`~pytorch_accelerated.tracking.RunHistory` is detailed at :ref:`run_history`.

-Here is an example of how we can subclass the :class:~trainer.Trainer: and use the :class:`~tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::
+Here is an example of how we can subclass the :class:~trainer.Trainer: and use the :class:`~pytorch_accelerated.tracking.RunHistory` to track metrics computed using `TorchMetrics <https://torchmetrics.readthedocs.io/en/latest/pages/overview.html>`_::

     from torchmetrics import Accuracy